joeycoxonIT/osticket-prereqs/README.md

 </p>
 <br />

+<h3>13) Install osTicket Extensions</h3>
 <p>

-Now we will install extensions for osTicket.
-Open "Internet Information Services (IIS) Manager" if you closed it from the previous step.
-Click the arrow to the left of “Site”, then do the same for “Default Web Site”.
+- Open "Internet Information Services (IIS) Manager" if you closed it from the previous step.
+- Click the arrow to the left of “Site”, then do the same for “Default Web Site”.
 Then click the “osTicket” folder and select “PHP Manager”.
-Once you’re in “PHP Manager”, select “Enable or disable an extension”.
-Then enable “php_imap.dll”, “php_intl.dll”, and “php_opcache.dll” by right clicking on them and selecting “Enable”.
+- Once you’re in “PHP Manager”, select “Enable or disable an extension”.
+Then enable “php_imap.dll”, “php_intl.dll”, and “php_opcache.dll” by right-clicking on them and selecting “Enable”.
 </p>
 <p>
 <img src="https://i.imgur.com/AYOLte4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>